 Skip to content

-Cyst Removal & Mole Dermatologist in Frisco, TX
+Cyst Removal Near Me: Mole Dermatologist in Frisco, TX

-Moles, cysts, and lipomas are common skin conditions that can affect anyone.
+Moles, cysts, and lipomas are common skin conditions affecting anyone.
 They are usually harmless benign growths that do not pose any serious health risk, but depending on their size and placement, they may be an embarrassing cosmetic issue for some.

-Moles are small, dark spots or growths on the skin that are caused by clusters of pigment cells called melanocytes.
+Moles are small, dark spots or growths on the skin caused by clusters of pigment cells called melanocytes.
 They can vary in size, shape, and color.
 Most moles are present at birth (congenital nevi) or will develop during childhood or adolescence.
 They are influenced by genetic factors as well as by sun exposure.
+Lipomas develop slowly under the skin as soft tissue tumours, usually benign.

 Cyst Removal